tschuelia/ml-numerical-analysis/README.md

 # Snakemake Pipeline
+This branch contains the snakemake pipeline to reproduce the results for Study 2 (RAxML-NG) and Study 3 (Bootstrapping).

+## Setup and Running the Pipeline
 1. Clone this repo and cd into the snakemake directory
 2. Create a conda environment using the given environment file by executing
     ```